velorek1/hexed/README.md

-# colorpicker
+# HexEditor
-True Color Picker GUI demo
+Hex Editor GUI demo
 NOTE: FOR X11 headers in linux.

 TO COMPILE:

     * Install Freepascal.
 Download or clone repository.
     * Install X11 headers: sudo apt-get install xorg-dev
-    * Type "fpc colpick.pas" to build.
+    * Type "fpc hexeditor.pas" to build.

-Chose from 16,777,216 colors (TRUE COLOR 24-bit) with a GUI with menus, windows, scroll list with mouse and keyboard interface.
+GUI with menus, windows, scroll list with mouse and keyboard interface.

-My units use PtcGraph, PtcCrt, PtcMouse included in FreePascal 2.6 or higher for Graphics.
+The program uses PtcGraph, PtcCrt, PtcMouse included in FreePascal 2.6 or higher for Graphics.

-I've created this only for fun and to learn programming.
-That's why they are full of mistakes and redundancies.
-I hope this will help me become a better programmer one day.

 Units:
 ======